 The NHS Forest started life as a tree planting project in 2009.
-Since then, more than 330 healthcare sites across the UK have joined our alliance, and 100,000 trees have been planted on or near to their estates.1 But like all forests, the NHS Forest comprises far more than just trees.
+Since then, more than 360 healthcare sites across the UK have joined our alliance, and over 100,000 trees have been planted on or near to their estates.1 But like all forests, the NHS Forest comprises far more than just trees.
 Our sites have established a wide range of green spaces on and around their land, which offer multiple benefits to the people and wildlife that inhabit and visit them.

 The NHS has around 6,500 hectares of land in England alone,2 and healthcare sites can act as ‘anchor institutions’ in their communities, providing spaces for socialising and learning, recreation and exercise.
 Ensuring there is accessible green space can have wide reaching impacts.

 - Peaceful gardens offering patients and relatives a healing space at a critical time in their lives

 - Productive growing space to provide fresh, organic herbs and vegetables for hospital kitchens, and horticultural skills for volunteers

 - Outdoor rehabilitation and therapeutic activities (e.g. yoga and mindfulness)

 - Art trails for outdoor reflection and recreation.